Harness the collective wisdom of building industry experts from around the globe to transform your buildings and infrastructure

-Crowd-solving combines research, education, design, and implementation to solve real-world problems.
-We do this by empowering a global community of professionals, providing them with a venue to participate in projects with global impact.
+Crowd-solving combines research, education, design, and implementation to solve real-world problems that will remain relevant and sustainable for years to come.
+Build Academy does this by empowering a global community of academic and engineering professionals, providing them with a venue to participate in the projects so that they are able to make a global impact.

-Natural disasters are happening more often due to climate change.
-We can’t do much to stop them, but as architects and engineers, we can offer a temporary solution by designing transitional shelters for the recovery period.
+In current times, natural disasters are happening more often due to climate change.
+We can’t do much to stop them, but as architects and engineers, we can offer temporary solutions by designing transitional shelters for the recovery period.
 The 2010 earthquake in Haiti, the 2012 hurricane Sandy in the USA, the 2013 typhoon Haiyan in the Philippines, are just some of the examples of the devastation effect of natural disasters.
 We need to take action.

 The goal of this online course is to generate designs for emergency shelters for the victims of wars and natural disasters.
 The participants in this course will design affordable and easy to build shelters, which could be implemented by OCHA, UNHCR, WBG, and other international organisations.
 We will engage with a team of architects, planners, engineers, and social workers from all over the world.
 After the course, the projects and instructions will be placed on an open source platform, so anyone can download and use them.